 • Where does flexibility matter most?

-• What does the client have that can still be used?
+• What can be reused?

 • What budget constraints need to be respected?